 Individuals and organisations from India are not permitted to apply directly to the Council for funding assistance.
 If the project has an Australian partner, that partner should apply for the funding assistance.
 Individuals or organisations from India who do not have an Australian partner must contact AIC India to discuss their proposal.
 Applications from Indian individuals and organisations will only be accepted if forwarded to the Council by AIC India.

 Contacts details for AIC India are listed on this page.

 As a government organisation, the Australia-India Council is committed to the principles of equal opportunity and encourages individuals and organisations from target groups to apply for grants under this scheme.

 How much can I apply for?

 Applications should preferably be made at least six months in advance of the starting date of the proposed activity.
-The Council's intention is to hold up two grant funding rounds each year.
-One in June/July and one in October/November.

 How to apply

 AIC grant applications can be submitted using the online grant application form which is made available just prior to a grant round opening.
 Applicants must complete the form in full to apply for AIC grant funding.
 (Do not submit the online application until you are completely satisfied with it.
 Applications may be saved and worked on up until the closing date.
 Once applications have been submitted they are no longer accessible for editing).

 The form must be submitted electronically on or before the closing date.
 There is no longer a requirement to post in a signed original as the electronic lodgement of your application form will suffice.
 Late applications will not be accepted.